-It can be hard to find consensus these days.
-But the one idea we can all agree on?
-Flossing is the absolute worst.
-It’s burdensome.
-It’s uncomfortable.
-It can cause your gums to bleed.
+Flossing is a universal burden that punishes all demographics equally — children hate it and, despite their preaching, parents do, too.
+It’s time consuming, uncomfortable, and it can cause your gums to bleed.
 We’re convinced that flossing is likely a major component of the 7th circle of hell.
 Yet we all want a healthy smile.
-Well thankfully, we can turn to oral irrigators/water flossers.
+Well thankfully, a more user-friendly alternative exists to keep your oral hygiene in top condition: oral irrigators/water flossers.

 Before we delve any deeper, we should note Dr. Levine stresses that Waterpiks should not be viewed as a replacement for regular floss.
 As he explains, floss operates “on a finer scale and gets into the gums that are directly between teeth, which water flossers are unlikely to reach.”